-This page can be edited by sending a pull request to the FAKE project on GitHub, so if you learn something when playing with FAKE please record your findings here!
+You are encouraged to improve this document by sending a pull request to the FAKE project on GitHub.
+If you learn something while playing with FAKE, please record your findings here!

 Fork the FAKE repo on GitHub.

 Add a new git remote in order to retrieve upstream changes.

 To verify that everything works, build

 Add a bit of documentation (see the section on Contributing Documentation).

 Re-run the build script to confirm that all tests pass.

 Commit your changes, and push them to your fork.

 Use GitHub's UI to create a pull request.
 (Write "WIP" into the pull request description if it's not completely ready.)